 Our staff have a thorough knowledge of the policies below which are integral to ensuring that the young people in our care always feel safe.
 To read these policies, click on the titles below:

 Ideally, if children are struggling emotionally they should talk to their parents or guardians who we encourage to normalise discussions about things that are bothering them.
 As well, we encourage them to help their children become familiar with available resources if they need someone different to speak to.
 Links to some outside resources are listed below.

 As the people who know their children best, we rely on parents' and guardians' knowledge to help support our work with them and welcome contact from them at significant times of concern, but also when things simply don’t feel right.
-The first point of call will usually be pastoral care teachers, but if the matter is particularly serious or sensitive, contact should be made with house coordinators who will access other resources for support as necessary.
+The first point of call will usually be learning mentors, but if the matter is particularly serious or sensitive, contact should be made with house coordinators who will access other resources for support as necessary.